 Hi Frugalistas!
-The Musee d’Orsay is the favorite Paris museum of many visitors.
+The Musée d’Orsay is the favorite Paris museum of many visitors and is an essential component of many Paris itineraries.
 Unlike the Louvre it is not overwhelmingly large and the crowds are not quite as overwhelming either.
 Therefore it’s an art museum in Paris you can enjoy.
 The other thing I really like about it is that it combines art that you would definitely have seen (and indeed probably recognise and know quite well) with unexpected treasures you cannot imagine.
-In what is probably one of my most ambitious posts, whether you are an armchair traveller, an art lover, or planning a trip to Paris, join me on a Musee d’Orsay private tour…..
+In what is probably one of my most ambitious posts, whether you are an armchair traveller, an art lover, or planning a trip to Paris, join me on a Musée d’Orsay private tour…..

 - 6 Artists who march to the beat of their own drums

-- 7 The most famous artists of the Musee d’Orsay
+- 7 Who are the most famous artists in the Musée d’Orsay?

-The Musee d’Orsay is located on the Seine diagonally opposite the Louvre and the Tuileries.
-The RER C stop Musee d’Orsay is right under the museum and the Solferino Metro is just three blocks away.
-If you are staying at range of books here, or in the nearby popular rue Cler neighbourhood you can easily walk.
+The Musée d’Orsay is located on the Seine diagonally opposite the Louvre and the Tuileries.
+The RER C stop Musée d’Orsay is right under the museum and the Solferino Metro is just three blocks away.
+If you are staying in the nearby popular rue Cler neighbourhood you can easily walk.

-The Musee d’Orsay is popular, and security is tight.
+The Musée d’Orsay is popular, and security is tight.
 This means queues for entry.
 Arrive early (the Museum opens at 9.30am).
-If you have a Museum Pass, use it, or buy an advance ticket (at www.musee-orsay.fr or in Paris at FNAC).
-A Museum Pass or advance ticket will enable you to enter via Entrance C to the right as you face the building where the queues are much, much shorter.
-Otherwise turn up and join the long queue for Entrance A on the left hand side of the building. musee d’Orsay private tour
+If you have a Museum Pass, use it, or buy an advance ticket.
+A Museum Pass or skip the line ticket will enable you to enter via Entrance C to the right as you face the building where the queues are much, much shorter.
+Otherwise turn up and join the long queue for Entrance A on the left hand side of the building.

-As you enter the Museum area the first thing you should do is head to the cloak room and leave your coat and any heavy bags you may have before your Musee d’Orsay private tour begins…… musee d’Orsay private tour
+As you enter the Museum area the first thing you should do is head to the cloak room and leave your coat and any heavy bags you may have before your Musée d’Orsay private tour begins…… museéé d’Orsay private tour

-Before we start our Musee d’Orsay private tour the other thing to remember is that the Musee d’Orsay is full of some of the most famous art in the world.
+Before we start our Musée d’Orsay visit the other thing to remember is that the Musée d’Orsay is full of some of the most famous art in the world.
 And the most famous art in the world is in demand.
 This means it is possible that THE piece you are looking to see “in the flesh” may not be on display when you visit.
 The last time I visited Whistler’s Mother (or Portrait of the Author’s Mother – Portrait de la Mere de l’Auteur) was nowhere to be seen.
-Later I discovered it was actually in Melbourne, Australia – a mere 90minute flight from my home in Sydney.
+Later I discovered it was on display in Melbourne, Australia – a mere 90minute flight from my home in Sydney.